mandycoston/counterfactual/README.md

-counterfactual
-Counterfactual modeling, evaluation and fairness
+# Counterfactual modeling, evaluation and fairness

 The notebook synthetic_experiments.Rmd reproduces the synthetic empirical analysis in the paper "Counterfactual Risk Assessments, Evaluation, and Fairness."